Dallas Goedert Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Season Stats

-- Goedert has caught 24 passes on 31 targets for 358 yards and two touchdowns, averaging 44.8 yards per game.
+- Goedert's stat line reveals 24 catches for 358 yards and two touchdowns.
+He puts up 44.8 yards per game, and has been targeted 31 times.

-- So far this season, 12.0% of the 259 passes thrown by his team have gone Goedert's way.
+- Goedert has been the target of 31 of his team's 259 passing attempts this season, or 12.0% of the target share.

-- Goedert (five red zone targets) has been the recipient of 14.3% of his team's 35 red zone pass attempts.
+- Goedert has seen the ball thrown his way five times in the red zone this season, 14.3% of his team's 35 red zone pass attempts.

-- The Eagles have run 55.2% passing plays and 44.8% rushing plays this season.
-They rank 11th in the NFL in scoring.
+- The Eagles have called a pass in 55.2% of their plays from scrimmage this year while staying on the ground 44.8% of the time.
+This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Chargers.